yifeij7/Yifei_CV_Website/content/authors/admin/_index.md

 ---

 ## About Me
 Yifei Jin is an ECE Ph.D. candidate advised by Dr.Viktor Gruev at the University of Illinois at Urbana-Champaign.
-My research interests include design and development of multispectral imaging systems for image guided cancer surgeries.
-Before joining in Dr.Gruev's lab, I was a hardware engineer responding to circit verifications for automatic test equipments at Teradyne in North Reading Massachusetts.
-I am skilled in optoelectronic characterization, hardware engineering, computer vision, and machine learning.
-I am activly seeking an optical and electrical engineering internship for Summer 2025.
+My research interests include the design and development of multispectral imaging systems for image-guided cancer surgeries.
+Before joining Dr.Gruev's lab, I was a hardware engineer responding to circuit verifications for automatic test equipment at Teradyne in North Reading, Massachusetts.
+I am proficient with optoelectronic characterization, hardware engineering, computer vision, and machine learning.
+I am seeking an optical and electrical engineering internship for the Summer of 2025.